pwdz/Jpotify/README.md

         case "grey":
             return new Color(138, 138, 117);
         case "heavy grey":
-            return new Color(100, 50, 40);//Change this and the Background color will change case "blue":
+            return new Color(100, 50, 40);//Change this and the Background color will be changed case "blue":
             return new Color(12, 12, 100);
         case "red":